apham15/Airplane_Crashed/README.md

 * Don't take any flight that flies Tenerife - Las Palmas / Tenerife - Las Palmas route or Tokyo - Osaka.
 ![Screen Shot 2020-11-30 at 2 32 38 PM](https://user-images.githubusercontent.com/63126292/100661381-040b9900-3319-11eb-9808-a040843f7fe9.png)

-* Don't fly with any flight of type Douglous DC-3 ,
 * Avoid going to Sao Paulo, Brazil ; Moscow, Russia ; Rio de Janeiro, Brazil ; they had highest plane crash location.

 * It is so much safer to take flight now-a-days as compared to 1970-80, 1972 was the worst years for airline industry.